adgregory/clibo-cloud-functions/README.md

 <a name="ackwoledgments"></a>
 # Ackwoledgments

-* Walter for his video, annimations skills, and user interface experience.
+* [Walter Torres](https://www.linkedin.com/in/walter-torres-90b862180/) for his video, annimations skills, and user interface experience.